Merkel slams 'unforgivable' far-right backed state premier vote | DW | 06.02.2020

 That prospective coalition's agreement to govern together was signed on Tuesday, paving the way for state lawmakers to elect Thuringia's premier on Wednesday, a vote most had expected Ramelow to win.

-The aftermath of the vote brought widespread condemnation of the FDP on social media, with the Left party saying they prefer "to rule with fascists than not to rule at all" and spontaneous protests in Berlin and outside Thuringia's parliament building in the state capital Erfurt.
+The aftermath of Kemmerich's election brought widespread condemnation of the FDP on social media, with the Left party saying they prefer "to rule with fascists than not to rule at all."
+Spontaneous protests broke out in Berlin and outside Thuringia's parliament building in the state capital Erfurt.

-Kemmerich was heavily criticized for accepting a congratulatory handshake from the AfD's spokesman in Thuringia, Björn Höcke, who has regularly been slammed for his anti-Semitic remarks, including advocating the abolition of a law that makes Holocaust denial illegal in Germany.
+Kemmerich was heavily criticized for accepting a congratulatory handshake from the AfD leader in Thuringia.
+Björn Höcke has regularly been slammed for his anti-Semitic remarks, including advocating the abolition of a law that makes Holocaust denial illegal in Germany.

 The AfD is known for its anti-immigrant and xenophobic views, as well as climate change skepticism and opposition to LGBT+ rights.